Somachi/BrightMovies.Com_Website/README.md

 #License

-1. The ‘Fresh Tomatoes’ file authored and maintained by Udacity.
+1. The ‘fresh_tomatoes.py’ file was originally authored and maintained by Udacity, but I modified it to suit the look of my    desired website.

 2.